ngs-docs/angus/index.md

 We hope that we can respect each other by following these [guidelines & expectations](guidelines-expectations.md).

+> **Please [submit your feedback here](https://docs.google.com/forms/d/e/1FAIpQLSc1G8J6KQlkkrkVbH5U1H1EdkomFbCS3qzvwlwEyaQSTFHFsg/viewform) on any aspect of the workshop.** *We encourage feedback from everyone involved in the workshop in any capacity*

 Twitter hash tag: [#dibsi2019](https://twitter.com/search?f=tweets&q=%23dibsi2019&src=typd)

 ## 3 Rooms & lead instructors!